-- 3.11.1.49 Underwater noise can potentially have a negative impact on fish species ranging from physical injury/mortality to behavioural effects.
+- 3.11.1.51 Underwater noise can potentially have a negative impact on fish species ranging from physical injury/mortality to behavioural effects.
 In general, biological damage as a result of sound is either related to a large pressure change (barotrauma) or to the total quantity of sound energy received by a receptor.
 Barotrauma injury can result from exposure to a high intensity sound even if the sound is of short duration, such as an explosion.
 However, when considering injury due to the energy of an exposure, the time of the exposure becomes important.
-For example, a continuous source operating at a given sound pressure level has a higher total energy and is therefore more damaging (Southall et al., 2007) than an intermittent source reaching the same sound pressure level (SPL)). - 3.11.1.50 Recent papers on the effects of underwater noise on fish and shellfish species have highlighted the lack of clear evidence to support setting thresholds for impacts on fish and shellfish receptors (Hawkins and Popper, 2016; Popper et al., 2014).
+For example, a continuous source operating at a given sound pressure level has a higher total energy and is therefore more damaging (Southall et al., 2007) than an intermittent source reaching the same sound pressure level (SPL). - 3.11.1.52 Recent papers on the effects of underwater noise on fish and shellfish species have highlighted the lack of clear evidence to support setting thresholds for impacts on fish and shellfish receptors (Hawkins and Popper, 2016; Popper et al., 2014).
 These have highlighted some of the shortcomings of impact assessments, including the use of broad criteria for injury and behavioural effects based on limited studies.
 One of the key data gaps with respect to impacts on fish and shellfish populations relates to the effects of the particle motion element of underwater noise, which is considered to be more important for many fish species, and particularly invertebrates (i.e. including shellfish), than sound pressure which has been the main consideration in noise impact assessments to date.

-- 3.11.1.51 Recent peer reviewed guidelines have been published by the Acoustical Society of America (ASA) and provide directions and recommendations for setting criteria (including injury and behavioural criteria) for fish.
+- 3.11.1.53 Recent peer reviewed guidelines have been published by the Acoustical Society of America (ASA) and provide directions and recommendations for setting criteria (including injury and behavioural criteria) for fish.
 For the purposes of this assessment, these Sound Exposure Guidelines for Fishes and Sea Turtles (Popper et al., 2014) were considered to be most relevant for impacts of underwater noise on fish species.
-The Popper et al. (2014) guidelines broadly group fish into the following categories based on their anatomy and the available information on hearing of other fish species with comparable anatomies: - Group 1: Fishes lacking swim bladders that are sensitive only to sound particle motion and show sensitivity to a narrow band of frequencies (includes flatfishes and elasmobranchs); - frequencies (includes salmonids and some tuna); - Group 3: Fishes with swim bladders that are close, but not intimately connected to the ear.
-These • - Group 4: Fishes that have special structures mechanically linking the swim bladder to the ear. sprat and shads). - 3.11.1.52 There have been a few studies on the ability of aquatic invertebrates (including shellfish) to respond to noise (e.g. Wale et al., 2013; Roberts et al., 2016), although these are insufficient to make firm conclusions about sensitivity.
+The Popper et al. (2014) guidelines broadly group fish into the following categories based on their anatomy and the available information on hearing of other fish species with comparable anatomies: - sensitivity to a narrow band of frequencies (includes flatfishes and elasmobranchs); - (includes salmonids and some tuna); - Group 3: Fishes with swim bladders that are close, but not intimately connected to the ear.
+These range than groups 1 and 2, extending to about 500 Hz (includes gadoids and eels); and - sprat and shads). - 3.11.1.54 There have been a few studies on the ability of aquatic invertebrates (including shellfish) to respond to noise (e.g. Wale et al., 2013; Roberts et al., 2016), although these are insufficient to make firm conclusions about sensitivity.
 It is highly likely that aquatic invertebrates can detect particle motion, including seabed vibration and what evidence there is indicates those species are primarily sensitive to particle motion at frequencies well below 1 kHz (Hawkings and Popper, 2016).